One on One (American TV series): Syndication

 One on One began airing in syndication in September 2006.
 CBS Paramount Domestic Television also held the distribution rights to the series for the first year of its syndication run.
 CBS Media Ventures (formerly CBS Television Distribution) has been the series' distributor since September 2007.

-In the United States, One on One was broadcast on various local television stations (mostly Fox, The WB, and UPN) affiliates from September 2006 to September 2009.
+In the United States, One on One was broadcast on various local television stations (mostly Fox, The CW, and MyNetworkTV) affiliates from September 2006 to September 2009.
 The series was rerun on Noggin's teen block, The N, from October 2006 onward.
 It continued to air when The N was spun off into a 24-hour channel on December 31, 2007 and ran until October 2008.
 It rejoined the channel's lineup on September 14, 2009, and was moved to the successor channel TeenNick on September 28, 2009.
 It aired in two-hour blocks in the morning and late-night hours before being removed from TeenNick's lineup in 2013.
 The series began airing on BET in 2009, airing in two one-hour blocks (one weekday mornings and one in the afternoon), as well as Saturday broadcasts.

 Formerly, Bounce TV and TV One both air the series.
 The series joined Netflix on October 15, 2020.

+As of 2024, reruns of the series can be seen on Cleo TV and Dabl.